stellaexp/interactive-frontend-project/README.md

 All other images are my own.

 ## Acknowledgements
 I received inspiration for this project from [Canopy and Stars](https://www.canopyandstars.co.uk/).
-I would also like to thank tutor support, who helped me when I tried to change my last commit message and ended up in a merge conflict.
+I would also like to thank tutor support, who helped me when I tried to change my last commit message and ended up in a merge conflict, this is detailed in a commit message `tutor commit`.
+Lastly, thank you Code Institute, in particular to Neil.